harismexis/android-breaking-bad/README.md

 ### Overview:

-The project is written in Kotlin with Clean Architecture + MVVM and uses JetPack components i.e. Navigation, Coroutines, LiveData, Room, ViewModel.
-Also popular libraries have been used i.e. Retrofit, Glide, Dagger, Mockito-kotlin, Mockk etc.
+The project uses Kotlin with Clean Architecture + MVVM and JetPack components i.e.
+Navigation, Coroutines, LiveData, Room, ViewModel.
+Some libraries have been used like Retrofit, Glide, Mockito-kotlin, Dagger.
+Video playback is done with the library PierfrancescoSoffritti/android-youtube-player

 ### Description: